aboguszewski/NAND-Circuits-Library/README.md

 # NAND Circuits Library
-This is a project for Computer Architecture and Oparating Systems course on University of Warsaw.
+This is a project for Computer Architecture and Operating Systems course on University of Warsaw.
-It is an implementation of a dynamically linked library for handling and evaluating boolean circuits build of NAND gates.
+It is an implementation of a dynamically linked library for handling and evaluating boolean circuits built of NAND gates.